dotlang/language/Enhancements.md

 ? - Think about *stack/heap allocation* notation.
 Do we need different notations?
 We have a single notation like `alloc` (to be decided later), which does allocation for you.
 You can either store the address or a reference to that address.
 But this will be ambiguous.
 Developer should not let compiler decide.
 He should have the power to say what he wants.
 `auto x = class1.new()`.
 But this is complexity.
 Let's just declare we need allocate memory for this class and have a reference to the class.
 With `*` we accept possibility of `int** x` but we can easily ban it, it's not banned in go.
 Who decides where to allocate?
 User of the class?
 Class developer?
 Compiler?
 It's not good to let compiler decide.
 But it makes thing less complex.
 Let the user and developer write their code (new, allocate, &x...).
 Then compiler will decide what to do.
 If user has a non-pointer data to a class instance, `x=y` will do a full-copy of memory (doesn't matter whether its on heap or stack). if `class1* x = ...; class1* y = x;` will just copy reference from x to y.
 So from developer perspective, there are classes and references.
 It doesn't matter where data is stored, only important thing is that data of type `class1` is sent by value while `class1*` is reference.
+We want to be general and orthogonal but we also want to be simple with min rules.
+We don't want to have 10 rules about where something will be allocated.
+What if I request stack allocation but `new` returns something which is on heap or vice versa?

 Maybe - *Generics* What is the class of `int[]`?
 Is it same as `float[]`?
 What about `myClass[]`?
 If we want consistency, we should let other define similar classes. `Tree<int>` same as `Array<int>` or `Queue<float>` same as `Hash<float, string>`.
 In order to have consistency we need generics.
 How are we going to represent a tuple?
 We need varargs generics.
 But how to stop falling into the endless trap of generics complexity?
 We can use Rust and Dlang ideas.